History of the SEC

 November – Scottish Event Campus submits planning application to create global facility for world class events

-September – The SSE Hydro celebrates five remarkable years
+September – The OVO Hydro celebrates five remarkable years

 March – Scottish Event Campus crowned best UK venue at the Exhibition News Awards.